rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 - Our non-parallel algorithms take sized forward ranges.

 - Our scans' return type is an alias of `in_out_result`.
 - Our reductions just return the reduction value, not `in_value_result` with an input iterator.
+- Our `reduction_into` family return type is an alias of `in_out_result`.

-[@P3179R9] does not aim for perfect consistency with the range categories accepted by existing `ranges` algorithms.
+[@P3179R9] does not aim for perfect consistency with the range categories accepted by existing serial `ranges` algorithms.
-The algorithms proposed by [@P3179R9] differ in the following ways.
+The algorithms proposed by [@P3179R9] differ from serial range algorithms in the following ways.

 1. [@P3179R9] uses a range, not an iterator, as the output parameter (see Section 2.7).
 2. [@P3179R9] requires that the ranges be sized (see Section 2.8).